-Dr Martin Kettle works between Glasgow Caledonian University, where he is the Programme Lead for the MSc in Social Work, and South Lanarkshire Council.
+Dr Martin Kettle is the Programme Lead for the MSc in Social Work and the Postgraduate Award Chief Social Work Officer.

 I am a registered Dietitian and teach on the Nutrition & Dietetics and Clinical Nutrition & Health programmes at GCU.

 Agnes trained as a Registered Nurse at Ayrshire and Arran College of Nursing & Midwifery, undertaking placements in a variety of hospitals throughout Ayrshire, and qualifying in 1982.

 David has a particular interest in local anaesthetics, the high risk foot, and clinical leadership.

 Dougie Lauchlan is currently the Subject Lead for Physiotherapy and is a member of the Departmental Management Group within the Department of Psychology & Allied Health Sciences.

 Maggie has a background in neurological rehabilitation nursing and in information science, and has thirteen years’ experience of conducting stroke research.